universalbit-dev/HArmadillium/host/readme.md

 ---

 #### **Configuring `/etc/hosts` for HArmadillium**
 To ensure seamless communication in the HArmadillium cluster, you need to edit the `/etc/hosts` file on each node to map the hostnames to their respective IP addresses.
-Below is the configuration example for HArmadillium:
+Below is the configuration example:

 ```plaintext
 192.168.1.141 armadillium01